16 amazing tax deductions for independent contractors

 As an independent contractor, you likely purchased property and equipment for your business.
 Over time, those items lose value.
 For example, a printer you bought three years ago is worth less now than when you bought it.
 That's called depreciation.

 According to the IRS, if business purchases will last you more than a year, you can write off the depreciation of their value on your tax return.
-Taxpayers can potentially deduct repairs on property used for your business as well.
+You can potentially deduct repairs on property used for your business as well.

 4. Car expenses